psu13/mutable-hakyll/posts/fried-rice-2023.md

 - Bok choy
 - Whatever

+Saute the vegetable in the pan first, like you did with the meat.
 When the vegetable is done, do the whole egg fried rice thing above just piling everything on top of it.
 It will be great.
 Here we have put all these ideas together for Chinese sausage and cabbage fried rice, with a fried egg on top and chili crisp:

 > > <a href="../images/IMG_0610_jpg.jpg">
 <img src="../images/IMG_0610_jpg.jpg" width=250></a>